-Juliana Menasce Horowitz is a senior researcher at the Pew Research Center for the People & the Press.
-She is involved in all stages of the research process at the center, including designing and managing survey projects, developing questionnaires, analyzing polling data, writing reports, and presenting survey results.
-She has conducted research and written on various political and social issues, including racial attitudes and voting behavior, and has also worked closely with the Pew Research Center’s Global Attitudes Project.
-Before joining the Pew Research Center in 2006, Horowitz worked at the Center for American Politics and Citizenship at the University of Maryland.
+Juliana Menasce Horowitz is associate director of research at Pew Research Center.
+She is involved in all stages of the research process, including designing and managing major survey projects, developing questionnaires, analyzing polling data, writing reports and presenting survey results.
+She has conducted research and written on various social issues, including racial attitudes, cross-national views of gender equality, and the changing American family, and also has worked actively on the Center’s U.S. politics and global attitudes research efforts.
+Before joining Pew Research Center in 2006, Horowitz worked at the Center for American Politics and Citizenship at the University of Maryland.
 She received a doctorate in political science from the University of Maryland at College Park.
-Horowitz often presents findings from the project’s studies to the policy and academic communities and has been interviewed by numerous print and broadcast media outlets.
+Horowitz regularly presents findings from the Center’s studies to the policy and academic communities and has been interviewed by numerous domestic and international media outlets.